Essential Website Maintenance – Thursday 9th January 2020

 Do you have to pay anything towards the cost of the Adaptation?

-• By law, everyone who applies for Disabled Facilities Grant must undergo a financial assessment.
-This is used to work out how much (if anything) the applicant has to pay towards the cost of the works.
+- By law, everyone who applies for Disabled Facilities Grant must undergo a financial assessment.
+This is carried out on the applicant and spouse and is used to work out how much (if anything) the applicant has to pay towards the cost of the works.
+Under new changes bought in by Welsh Government certain adaptations may now be exempt from a financial assessment.

-• If the adaptation is for a child with disabilities there will be no financial assessment, and the Council will pay for any adaptation works which are considered needed.
+- If the adaptation is for a child with disabilities there will be no financial assessment, and the Council will pay for any adaptation works which are considered necessary and appropriate.

 How does the Disabled Facilities Grant process work?

-• If you are having problems getting into, out of, or around your home, you should contact the Single Point of Access.
+- If you are struggling with activities of daily living around your home, you should contact the Single Point of Access.

-• An Occupational Therapist will visit you at home to discuss your situation in more detail.
+- An Occupational Therapist will visit you at home to carry out an assessment of need.
 In particular they will want to know about the nature of your condition, the physical problems you have, and information about the needs of any family and carers you may have.

-• The Improvements Officer will supervise the work until it is completed to your satisfaction.
+- When works begin The Technical Surveyor will supervise the work until it is completed to your satisfaction.

 How do I get help from Adult Social Services?